 Current Santa Cruz County COVID-19 Case Information

 COVID-19 spreads through the air when an infected person coughs or sneezes.
-Symptoms are thought to appear within 2 to 14 days after exposure and consist of fever, cough, runny nose, or difficulty breathing.
 Those considered at highest risk for contracting the virus are individuals with travel to an area where the virus is spreading, or individuals in close contact with a person who is diagnosed as having COVID-19.
-Public health officials are working with anybody who may have been exposed.

 |Best Practices for Re-Opening Retail Food Establishments During the COVID-19 Pandemic||Best Practices for Re-Opening Retail Food Establishments During the COVID-19 Pandemic – Food Safety Checklist||Glove Use Guidance|

 |Guidance for Retail Stores||Guidance for Barbers & Cosmetologists||Guidance for Public and Semi-Public Pools|

 |Guidance for Spas, Massage Therapists, and Personal Services||Guidance for Gyms and Fitness Providers||Interim Guidance: Mass Gatherings or Large Community Events Ready for Coronavirus Disease 2019 (COVID-19)|

 |Guidance for Funeral Attendees||Funeral Guidance for Individuals and Families||Private Event Guidance |